 You should always consult with your doctor regarding your medical situation.
-If your symptoms are severe or you are experiencing a medical emergency, you should call 911 and go to an emergency room.
+If your symptoms are severe or experiencing a medical emergency, you should call 911 and go to an emergency room.

 You may want to consider visiting an urgent care center for any of the following reasons: